 For sightseeing during any season, wear comfortable clothes and shoes.
 If you go for the all day sightseeing, you might bring extra clothes for changing, just in case.
 Keep in mind this when packing for Vienna visit.

-Some attractions might require certain dress code, such as churches and cathedral, so this is something to pay attention too when packing as well.
+Some attractions might require certain dress code, such as churches and cathedrals, so this is something to pay attention to when packing as well.